strongloop/cascon2019/greeter/README.md

     ```sh
     npm i -g @loopback/cli
     ```
+3. Set up development environment

+    If you don't have a development environment, we'd recommend using [Visual Studio Code](https://code.visualstudio.com/).
+The LoopBack application generator CLI allows you to generate the VSCode setting files.

 ## Part 1: Create a Greeting Application

 As the first step, we are going to create a greeting application that utilize the pre-existing LoopBack extension `greeter-extension`.

+### Step 1: Scaffold a LoopBack application

+1. Scaffold a LoopBack application by running the `lb4` command.

+    ```sh
+    $ lb4
+    ?
+Project name: greeter
+    ?
+Project description: a loopback 4 application with a greeter
+    ?
+Project root directory: greeter
+    ?
+Application class name: GreeterApplication
+    ?
+Select features to enable in the project (Press <space> to select, <a> to togg
+    le all, <i> to invert selection)Enable eslint, Enable prettier, Enable mocha, En
+    able loopbackBuild, Enable vscode, Enable docker, Enable repositories, Enable se
+    rvices
+    ...
+    Application greeter was created in greeter.

+    Next steps:

+    $ cd greeter
+    $ npm start
+    ```

+2. We'll be using the extension `@loopback/example-greeter-extension` in the application.
+Install the extension:

+    ```sh
+    npm i --save @loopback/example-greeter-extension
+    ```

-### Step 1: Create a Message Type File
+### Step 2: Create a Message Type File
 We're going to create a `Message` type.
 This will be used as the response type that the GreetingService produces.
-In the `src` folder, create a file called `types.ts` with the following content:
+In the `src` folder, create a file called `types.ts` with the following content.
+You can also find the code in [here](https://github.com/strongloop/cascon2019/blob/master/greeter/src/types.ts).

 ```ts
 /**